bingeli1212/nitrile-preview/doc/DOC-diagram.md

     draw (3,3)~(0,0)
     draw (4,4)~(0,0)

-The for-loop starts with the keyword 'for', followed by a one or more assignments of variables to a range of floats.
+The 'for' command starts with the keyword 'for', followed by a one or more assignments of variables to a range of floats.
 The colon at the end is optional.
 The for-loop would iterate over each loop variable over its corresponding sequences.
 Each loop variable is to become one of the